 (6) Immediately after the December 31 close of each reporting year, obtain an annual audit of the financial accounts and records of the each group self insurer by an independent, certified public accountant.
 The Group Administrator may not serve as the independent certified public accountant for the private group self insurer.

-(7) Contract with an actuary that meets the requirements of Section 15471(d) to conduct an annual actuarial review of the group self insurer's claims and produce a written actuarial report that projects ultimate liabilities of the group self insurer by program year at the 80% actuarial confidence level also commonly known as the undiscounted ‘actuarial central estimate’ and at the expected actuarial confidence level, inclusive of incurred but not reported (IBNR) liabilities, , and unallocated loss adjustment expense (ULAE) in both calculations to ensure that all claims and associated costs are recognized;
+(7) Contract with an actuary that meets the requirements of Section 15481, subdivisions (a)(3) and (4) to conduct an annual actuarial review of the group self insurer's claims and produce a written actuarial study that projects ultimate liabilities of the group self insurer by program year at the undiscounted expected actuarial confidence level also commonly known as the undiscounted ‘actuarial central estimate’, inclusive of incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), and unallocated loss adjustment expense (ULAE) to ensure that all claims and associated costs are recognized;

-(8) Ensure that contributions are collected for each program year based upon projected losses calculated at the 80% actuarial confidence level, inclusive of incurred but not reported (IBNR) liabilities and unallocated loss adjustment expense (ULAE), that all group members pay their requisite shares of the group self insurer's expenses, and that all group self insurer funds, including funds not immediately needed for the payment of current liabilities of the group self insurer, are handled pursuant to Section 15475.2 and/or invested pursuant to Section 15475.3.
-If factors reflecting loss histories such as experience modification calculations are utilized to modify group self insurer or individual member contributions, the contributions for the funding of group self insurer claims for the program year shall nonetheless be calculated at the overall 80% actuarial confidence level.
-The Board shall ensure that credit for contributions due to the group self insurer shall not be extended to any group member nor applied toward the delinquent contributions of another member.
+(8) Ensure that contributions are collected for each program year as required by Section 15484, subdivision (e)

 (9) Ensure that funds collected from group members shall not be used for any purpose not directly related to the payment of compensation liabilities of the group self insurer, posting of security deposit, payment of assessments and penalties as a group self insurer or the reasonable expenses of operation of the group self insurer.
 Excess moneys not needed for current operation of the group self insurer may be invested by the Board of Trustees, at its discretion, only as provided by Section 15475.3 of these regulations.